menu

 Demographics

-The citizens of Hopkins are slightly better educated than the national average of 21.84% for all cities and towns, with 23.17% of adults in Hopkins having a bachelor's degree or advanced degree.
+The education level of Hopkins citizens is a little higher than the average for US cities and towns: 23.17% of adults in Hopkins have at least a bachelor's degree.

 The per capita income in Hopkins in 2022 was $29,680, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $118,720 for a family of four.
 However, Hopkins contains both very wealthy and poor people as well.